Remearex/ProductCatalog/README.md

 #

 To view the source code, navigate to ProductCatalog/backend/catalog, and all the relevant models, views, serializers, and urls are located in that folder.

+AI was used for general syntax, non-logic-related boilerplate, and App.css